centralparkshark/stock-sync/README.md

 - [ ] Way to check if prices are updated
 - [ ] Better match handling (right now only checks if sku exists) [in item.jsx]
 - [ ] Out of Stock Status Button
-- [ ] Way to Search both boards at once? and check if their data lines up
+- [X] Way to Search both boards at once? and check if their data lines up
 - [ ] combine tam and shopify routes?
 - [ ] multi-update
 - [ ] convert prices to dollar format
 - [ ] if shopify item is changed, it goes on export list
 - [ ] create export page
 - [ ] test other browsers
+- [ ] no results found for search

 ### Presentation
 - demonstration of the application